Board of Directors

 A nine-member Board of Directors composed of elected and appointed municipal officials governs the Pool.
 Administration is provided by the MML's Risk Management Services Division.

-Jason has over seventeen years of experience as a municipal official, serving the last seven as the manager in Ionia.
+Jason has over two decades of experience as a municipal official, serving the last nine as the City Manager of Ionia.
 He is a member of the MML Transportation Infrastructure Committee, the International City Management Association and the Michigan Local Government Association.
 He also serves on the boards of Sparror-Ionia Hospital, its foundation, the Ionia County Chamber of Commerce and is past president of the Ionia County United Way.
 Jason is also a member and director of the Ionia Rotary Club and a director of the Ionia County Economic Alliance.

 Dan Gilmartin, Executive Director &CEO,